 A: Insurers typically offer many benefits to customers who stick with them for a long time.
 But this doesn’t always mean that it’s in your best interest to stay with them.
 Insurers change their prices over time.
 This is often not even because of your actions, but just to keep up with market conditions.

 You don’t need to settle with what you have if it’s costing you money.
 Before you stay with the same insurer, you should make sure you’re getting the best deal.
-You can do this by occasionally comparing auto insurance quotes and reading up on each company’s loyalty programs.
+You can do this by occasionally comparing quotes and reading up on each company’s loyalty programs.